cognitive-collapse/kanji.sh/README.md

 -   Puppeteer uses Brave Browser instead of Google Chrome
 -   Kanji PDF fits 10 smaller items instead of 5 larger items (changes yet to be pushed) (template.html and pdf.ts modified to make it happen)
+-   Also small graphic inside the Kanji cells renders with CSS instead of .png graphic to solve some lines not printing on different printers.
+Also looks nicer
 -   Updated WaniKani Kanji, not perfect since I don't have the data but a lot more accurate than the main branch

 You may run it locally by installing Docker and running Supabase on it to get the PDFs.